 The goal of this course is to improve your English reading skills, explore anglophone cultures and develop intercultural understanding.
 The purpose of the course is to act as a partner to English B SL/HL.
 In addition to improving reading skills, you will also develop your ability to write a variety of text types, share ideas and thoughts in group discussions and class presentations and augment your academic vocabulary.
-We will read a variety of texts based on the English B themes of sharing the planet, identities, human ingenuity, experiences, and social organization.
+We will read a variety of texts based on the English B themes of global issues, communication and media and social relationships.
 The focus of the lessons will be on reading an individually selected novel or reading a novel or play as a class.
 You will be assessed on your understanding of the reading material and your efforts to understand key vocabulary.
 There will be a combination of traditional literary analysis with an application of the themes and motifs from the literature to the anglophone and wider world.